IntersectMBO/plutus/doc/plutus/tutorials/contract-testing.rst

    changes.

-As an extra wrinkle, when the first player locks the prize, a new :term:`token` is also forged.
-Only the player currently holding the :term:`token` is allowed to make a guess--which gives us an opportunity to illustrate forging and passing around :term:`tokens<token>`.
+As an extra wrinkle, when the first player locks the prize, a new :term:`token` is also minted.
+Only the player currently holding the :term:`token` is allowed to make a guess--which gives us an opportunity to illustrate minting and passing around :term:`tokens<token>`.

 The generated tests will exercise the contract by locking the prize, then moving the game :term:`token` and making guesses at random, checking that